Cloud Insight FAQ

 A. Metrics in the Filesystem Type are registered with Mountpoint Name as a Dimension and can be collected when the following criteria are met.

-• A separate partition or device formatted with one of the following file systems: ext3, ext4, xfs (based on UUID)
+• A separate partition or device formatted with 1 of the following file systems: ext3, ext4, or xfs (based on UUID)

 > blkid